Galaxy (Yinhe/Milkyway) Moon reviews and ratings: 38.

 I Have the 2.2 34 degree moon on both FH and BH.
 I find it very difficult to loop underspin with this rubber.
 Another thing that is just horrible is the serves due to the lack of spin this rubber produces.
 It is a good rubber for mid range controlled play but it fails and the hard loops and developing enough topspin or sidespin on your loops.
 I feel like the only thing I can trust this rubber to do is blocks and mid range controlled loops.
 It is a disappointment of a rubber.

-Rate the Galaxy Moon
+Review the Galaxy Moon

 Discussions (Not Reviews)